Contrary to popular belief, the phrase “separation of church and state” is not written in the U.S. Constitution.

 “And can the liberties of a nation be thought secure if we have lost the only firm basis, a conviction in the minds of the people that these liberties are the gift of God?
 That they are not to be violated but with His wrath?”

 Why didn’t the Supreme Court choose this text for their ruling?
 Or his use of “natural rights” in other documents?

 It is obvious that from Thomas Jefferson’s compiled work that terms like “fence” or “wall” were used within the context of describing the importance of limited government to prevent its interference with religious activities.

 Thomas Jefferson intentionally used the phrases “self-evident truths” and “endowed by our Creator” when he wrote The Declaration of Independence.
 The founding fathers most certainly considered the Declaration of Independence as a legal document, beginning with: “IN CONGRESS, July 4, 1776.
 The unanimous Declaration of the thirteen united States of America;” and closing with: “We, therefore, the Representatives of the united States of America, in General Congress, Assembled…”

 The Declaration of Independence is listed in the first volume of the U.S. Code under the heading Organic Laws of the United States.
 U.S. Code is the permanent law of the United States.
 “Organic” is defined as “of, relating to, or constituting the law by which a government or organization exists.”

 The Organic Laws are comprised of four laws:

 - The Declaration of Independence

 - The Constitution.

-If the Declaration of Independence is really not a governing document, then Organic Law is irrelevant, and the Constitution and our entire system of government is illegal.
-Fortunately, that is not the case.
+If the Declaration of Independence is really not a governing document, then so also would be Organic Law and the U.S. Constitution.